opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/css_snapshot_configuration_v1.md

   automatically created are not deleted when the automatic snapshot creation function is disabled.
   If this parameter is set to `true`, all automatically created snapshots are deleted when the automatic snapshot creation policy is disabled.

-## Attributes Reference

-In addition to the arguments listed above, the following computed attributes are exported:

-* `base_path` - Storage path of the snapshot in the OBS bucket.